This website is operated by UKROEd Ltd and whose registered address is:

-We use a trusted third-party website and hosting provider Kalo Digital Ltd to facilitate the running and management of this website.
-Kalo Digital meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
-Any data collected through this website that Kalo Digital process, is kept secure and only processed in the manner we instruct.
-Kalo Digital cannot access, provide, rectify or delete any data that they store on our behalf without permission.
+We use a trusted third-party website managed service provider Enbecom to design, develop and support this website.
+Enbecom meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
+Any data collected through this website that Enbecom process, is kept secure and only processed in the manner we instruct.
+Enbecom cannot access, provide, rectify or delete any data that they store on our behalf without permission.

 We do not rent, sell or share personal information about you with other people without your explicit permission.

 We will use all reasonable efforts to ensure your personal data is not disclosed to regional/national institutions and authorities, unless required by law or other regulations.